eddieebeling/dotfoods-style/README.md

 };
 ```
 ## Brand.css
 Brand.css is a collection of CSS custom properties that is used to inform Scss variables and JS objects for use in your project.
-This file can be overriden or replaced if alternative themeing is necessary.
+This file can be overriden or replaced if alternative themeing is necessary without having to update your source code.
 ``` html
 <!-- HTML -->
 <head>